HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 1.md

 <br>

-If you don't use the `-Deployit` switch, you can deploy the `.cip` binary files manually using [CITool](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/operations/citool-commands).
+If you don't use the `-Deploy` switch, you can deploy the `.cip` binary files manually using [CITool](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/operations/citool-commands).

 [More info on deployment](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/deployment/wdac-deployment-guide)